NCEAS/vegbank2/helm/README.md

 You need to have the following things set up/installed:

-- A Kubernetes cluster and a namespace you wish to deploy the chart on (ex. dev-vegbank, dev-vegbank-dev)
+- A Kubernetes cluster and a namespace you wish to deploy the chart on (ex. vegbank, dev-vegbank)
 - kubectl installed locally
 - Helm installed locally